The podcast that brings you TV memories of the 70s and 80s! Including short lived shows, pilots and TV movies you might have forgotten about!

 Rephonic also pulls the total number of views for each podcast we find a YouTube account for.
 You can access these figures by upgrading your account and looking at a show's social media section.

 Podcast streaming numbers or 'plays' are notoriously tricky to find.
-Fortunately, Rephonic provides estimated listener figures for Forgotten TV and two million other podcasts in our database.
+Fortunately, Rephonic provides estimated listener figures for Forgotten TV and three million other podcasts in our database.

 To check these stats and get a feel for the show's audience size, you'll need to upgrade your account.